Patio – approval requirements

-- The wall/post height is lower than 3.5 metres in height from natural ground level;
+- The wall/post height is lower than 3.5m in height from natural ground level

-- The cumulative length of the patio, and any attached structures are setback less than 1 metre from the boundary, does not exceed 9 metres in length; and
+- The cumulative length of the patio, and any attached structures are setback less than 1m from the boundary, does not exceed 9m in length

 - All other requirements of the City’s Local Planning Scheme No. 3, deemed-to-comply provisions of the R-Codes or the replacement requirements of the City’s Residential Development Local Planning Policy, a requirement of an applicable structure plan, or other local planning policy.

 Generally, development approval for a patio is required when:

 - It is visible from the street and designed to match the house

 - It is at the front of a property and does not meet the minimum or average setbacks to the street required under the R-Codes

 - It is setback less than 1.5m to a side or rear boundary for a patio length greater than 9m